kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 ## Inputs

-For Gateway API Regex we only explicitly support strings composed of ASCII characters that are not null, not control characters, and not spaces (other than space and tab) as inputs.
+For Gateway API Regex we only explicitly support strings composed of ASCII characters that are not null, not control characters, and not spaces (other than space and tab) **as inputs**.
-In other words, only the following code points are supported:
+In other words, only the following code points are supported **as inputs**:

 * `0x09` (tab)
 * `0x20` (space)
 * `0x21-0x7E` (printable characters)

+Again, this is not a restriction on the regex syntax itself, but rather a restriction on the inputs to the regex.
 The reason for this restriction is that most modern regex engines differ in their support for line breaks, Unicode, and control characters.
 Supporting such inputs would add ambiguity and diminish portability with little practical benefits as such characters are rarely used in traffic routing and manipulation
 (notably, [HTTP header values can have `0x80-0xFF` code points](https://datatracker.ietf.org/doc/html/rfc9110#section-5.5), but their use is rare).